drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 - [A Processing Model Using Natural Language Processing (NLP) For Narrative Text Of Medical Record For Producing Symptoms Of Mental Disorders](https://www.researchgate.net/publication/339176621_A_Processing_Model_Using_Natural_Language_Processing_NLP_For_Narrative_Text_Of_Medical_Record_For_Producing_Symptoms_Of_Mental_Disorders)

 ## 9. Image and video analysis platform
-Use machine learning algorithms to analyze image and video data, such as object detection or facial recognition.
-Store the data in MongoDB for efficient querying and analysis.
+An image and video analysis platform is a data science project that involves processing and analyzing image and video data.
+MongoDB is a suitable database for image and video analysis projects because it provides a flexible and scalable platform for storing and processing large volumes of unstructured data.

 ### Overview
 Here are the general steps to follow to do an Image and Video Analysis project using MongoDB: